-Tenders are requested to remain valid for a period of 60 days after the deadline for submission indicated in the invitation to tender.
+Tenders are requested to remain valid for a period of 60 days after the deadline for submission of tenders indicated in the invitation to tender.
 In exceptional circumstances, the ITF may request bidders to extend the validity of tenders for a specified number of days, which may not exceed 40 days.
-The successful bidder must maintain its tender valid for an additional 60 days from the date of notification of award.
+The successful bidder must maintain its tender valid for additional 60 days from the date of notification of award.
 Bidders are requested to provide a tender guarantee that is valid for 60 days.

-Unsuccessful bidders can lodge a written complaint with the evaluation commission within seven days of receipt of the notification of an unsuccessful tender and until the deadline written in the notification.
+Unsuccessful bidders can complain about the decision of the evaluation commission in writing, from seven calendar days after receipt of the notification on unsuccessful tenders, and until the deadline written in the notification.

-The evaluation of bids is based on a three stage approach with an initial evaluation of the administrative documentation followed by the technical evaluation as the second stage.
-In order to pass the first part of the evaluation (administrative part), the bidder must submit all requested documents and papers as per the checklist included in the tender documentation.
-Subject to all document having been submitted, the evaluation commission starts with the second part of the evaluation (technical) where the bidder needs to have obtain a minimum of 70% (and in some cases 80%) of the score obtainable in order to pass and qualify for the financial component to be opened.
-The second part of the evaluation (technical) is evaluated according to the following criteria:
+The evaluation of bids is based on a three stage approach, with an initial evaluation of the administrative documentation, followed by a second stage technical evaluation.
+In order to pass the first (administrative part) evaluation, the bidder must submit all requested documents and papers as per attached checklist from the tender documentation.

+Subject to all documents submitted, the Evaluation Commission starts with second (technical part) evaluation, where the bidder should obtain a minimum of 70 per cent (and in some cases 80 per cent) of the obtainable score, in order to pass and qualify for the financial component to be opened.
+The second (technical) part of the evaluation is evaluating the following:
-- > corporate qualifications/experience and past experience

-- > the bidders operational task assessment

-- > the general presentation
+- > corporate qualifications/experience and past experience; - > the bidders operational task assessment; and - > the general presentation